Search: 273 results

 Verse ConceptsKingsRivers And StreamsKilling KingsRiver Euphrates

-He did evil in the eyes of Yahweh according to all his ancestors had done.
+And he did evil in the sight of Jehovah, according to all that his fathers had done.

 And Pharaoh-Nechoh had him bound at Riblah in the land of Hamath, that he might not reign in Jerusalem; and laid a tribute upon the land of a hundred talents of silver and a talent of gold.